-All Education majors concentrating in High School Education (8-12) take Teacher Education courses to satisfy requirements.
-Of the 124 credits required for your degree, you must complete 44 credits of Teacher Education courses in addition to a semester of student teaching.
+All education majors concentrating in high school education take teacher education courses to satisfy requirements.
+Of the 124 credits required for your degree, you must complete 44 credits of teacher education courses in addition to a semester of student teaching.

 You must have a minimum of a 3.0 GPA in your required courses prior to entering your student-teaching semester.
 To graduate with a degree in Middle School Education and teach in Massachusetts, you must also pass the MTELs.

-Courses in the School of Education & Social Policy are scheduled to account for instructional time that is commensurate with credits earned.
+Courses in the School of Education and Social Policy are scheduled to account for instructional time that is commensurate with credits earned.